mgalloy/idldoc/reference/idldoc-reference.rst

                                             present
   `:Examples:`      comments     none       specifies examples of using the
                                             routine
-  `:Fields:`        fieldname    none       specifies the names of the field
+  `:Fields:`        fields       none       specifies the names of the field
+                                            followed by a description of the
+                                            field
-                    and comments            followed by a description of the field `:File_comments:` comments     none       equivalent to the main section in file-level comments
+  `:File_comments:` comments     none       equivalent to the main section in
+                                            file-level comments